 Related: Camera Settings Guide

-AI Noise Reduction: The Modern Low Light Workflow
+AI Noise Reduction in 2026: The Modern Low Light Workflow

 This workflow has effectively added 2–3 stops of usable ISO range to every camera.
-An image shot at ISO 12800 and processed through AI denoise can look comparable to a clean ISO 1600 shot from just a few years ago.
+An image shot at ISO 25600 and processed through AI denoise can look comparable to a clean ISO 1600 shot from just five years ago.

 Related: AI Photo Editing Tools